|SEASIDE ORTHOPAEDIC CLINIC

 - Your personal goals, home support structure, and ability to understand the treatment and comply with a therapy program

 Medications treat symptoms but cannot restore joint cartilage or reverse joint damage.
 The most common medications for arthritis are anti-inflammatories, which stop the body from producing chemicals that cause joint swelling and pain.
-Examples of anti-inflammatory drugs include over-the-counter medications such as Tylenol and Advil and prescription drugs such as Celebrex.
+Examples of anti-inflammatory drugs include medications such as acetaminophen and ibuprofen.

 When first-line treatment with anti-inflammatory medication is not appropriate, injections may be used.
-These typically contain a long-acting anesthetic, similar to novacaine but longer lasting, and a steroid that can provide pain relief for weeks to months.
+These typically contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks to months.
 The injections can be repeated, but only a limited number of times, due to possible side effects, such as lightening of the skin, weakening of the tendons and ligaments and infection.

 Injections are usually combined with splinting of the affected joint.
-The splint helps support the affected joint to ease the stress placed on it by activities.
+The splint helps support the affected joint to ease the stress placed on it from frequent use and activities.
 Splints are typically worn during periods when the joints hurt.
 They should be small enough to allow functional use of the hand when they are worn.
-Wearing the splint for too long can lead to muscle wasting (atrophy).
+Wearing the splint for too long can lead to muscle deterioration (atrophy).
 Muscles can assist in stabilizing injured joints, so atrophy should be prevented.

 If nonsurgical treatment fails to give relief, surgery is usually discussed.
 There are many surgical options.
-The option chosen should be one that has a reasonable chance of providing long-term pain relief and return to function.
+The chosen course of surgical treatment should be one that has a reasonable chance of providing long-term pain relief and return to function.
 It should be tailored to your individual needs.
-It is important that the treating physician is well versed in current surgical techniques.

 When the damage has progressed to a point that the surfaces will no longer work, a joint replacement or a fusion (arthrodesis) is performed.